Waking Ned: Accolades

 Kirk Jones was nominated for the BAFTA Award for Most Promising Newcomer.
 The film was nominated for the Producers Guild of America Award for Best Theatrical Motion Picture and the cast was up for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture, while David Kelly received a nomination for the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role.

 Influence

 Waking Ned inspired the 2006 Bollywood film Malamaal Weekly, directed by Priyadarshan, which was itself remade in Telugu as Bhagyalakshmi Bumper Draw, in Kannada as Dakota Picture, and later by Priyadarshan himself in Malayalam as Aamayum Muyalum.

 It was remade in 2024 as a French Film with a very similar plot, À l'ancienne, in English as The Scammers, starring Didier Bourdon and Gérard Darmon.

+Stage adaptation

+In September 2026, it was announced that a musical adaptation of the film would premiere at the Lyric Theatre, Belfast, in February 2027, written by David Hein and with music and lyrics by Markéta Irglová and the late Glen Hansard.